On the Okounkov-Olshanski formula for standard tableaux of skew shapes: A Reverse Plane Partition q -Analogue

-\begin{exmp} Figure~\ref{fig:ex_reverse_excited} has the reverse excited diagrams $\cRE(2221/11)$ with the cells in $F(D)$ marked with a purple left border.
-Calculating $p^*(D)$ for each of these diagrams gives the numerators in the RHS of \eqref{eq: 2nd qanalogue rpp}. \end{exmp}
+\begin{example} Figure~\ref{fig:ex_reverse_excited} has the reverse excited diagrams $\cRE(2221/11)$ with the cells in $F(D)$ marked with a purple left border.
+Calculating $p^*(D)$ for each of these diagrams gives the numerators in the RHS of \eqref{eq: 2nd qanalogue rpp}. \end{example}

 \begin{proof} Fix a tableau $T \in \cOOT(\lm)$ with associated $D \in \cRE(\lm)$.
 We claim that

 where for this proof we let $\widetilde M(u) = \min(d, M_T(u))$.
 This claim would prove that

 meaning that the term corresponding to $T$ transforms to the term involving $D$, as we have previously shown that the normal weights transform accordingly as well (see Corollary \ref{cor:redform}).
 Thus it suffices to prove the claim.